Tokugawa shogunate: Shogunate officials

-By the early 18th century, out of around 22,000 personal vassals, most would have received stipends rather than domains.
+By the early 18th century, out of around 22,000 personal vassals, most were receiving stipends rather than holding fiefs.

 Rōjū and wakadoshiyori

 The rōjū were normally the most senior members of the shogunate.
 Normally, four or five men held the office, and one was on duty for a month at a time on a rotating basis.
-They supervised the ōmetsuke (who checked on the daimyos), machi-bugyō (commissioners of administrative and judicial functions in major cities, especially Edo), ongoku bugyō (遠国奉行, the commissioners of other major cities and shogunate domains) and other officials, oversaw relations with the Imperial Court in Kyoto, kuge (members of the nobility), daimyō, Buddhist temples and Shinto shrines, and attended to matters like divisions of fiefs.
+They supervised the ōmetsuke (inspectors, who checked on the daimyō), machi-bugyō (commissioners of administrative and judicial functions in major cities, especially Edo), ongoku bugyō (遠国奉行, the commissioners of other major cities and shogunate domains) and other officials, oversaw relations with the Imperial Court in Kyoto, kuge (members of the nobility), daimyō, Buddhist temples and Shinto shrines, and attended to matters like divisions of fiefs.
 Other bugyō (commissioners) in charge of finances, monasteries and shrines also reported to the rōjū.
 The roju conferred on especially important matters.
 In the administrative reforms of 1867 (Keiō Reforms), the office was eliminated in favor of a bureaucratic system with ministers for the interior, finance, foreign relations, army, and navy.